Gutenberg vs WordPress Classic Editor [Gutenberg Missing Features Highlighted]

 |Good performance even when you work with long texts and edit images online||The editor may lag when you work on complex posts|

 |Gutenberg blocks provide you with such advanced features as contact forms, video inserting, etc.||You need to install additional plugins to add extra tools to the editor|

 Besides many advantages, the new WordPress editor is still under development and lacks several features that we expect to be added in the future.

 - Gutenberg styling settings should be improved.
 The new WordPress editor currently offers simple inline styles, which might expand with more style settings with time.

 - The Gutenberg editor heavily relies on the WordPress theme installed on the site.

 - The multi-column effect is missing.
 Gutenberg currently doesn’t support switching from the boxed to the full-width layout.
 It requires adding extra tools to manage the number of columns within the layout and the width of selected blocks and sections.

 - You need to install a plugin supporting custom post types.
 The new WordPress editor currently lacks this feature.
 Custom Content Type is a convenient feature enabling you to store your content in a separate table, saving space and improving page loading.

 - Gutenberg lacks tools for viewing the mobile version of the editor.

 WordPress content editing experience will never be the same after the Gutenberg block editor arrived.
 The process of writing and editing content gets more automated and intuitive.
 The new WordPress content editor is the absolute winner in the “battle.”
 It makes advanced content editing much simpler, even for non-techies.
-Gutenberg lets you add a CLassic Editor block and edit it like in the good old days, whenever you wish to add and edit selected blocks of texts with the old WordPress editor.
-Thus, the Gutenberg block editor provides you with both options, letting you choose the best way to write and edit your content.
+Gutenberg lets you add a Classic Editor block and edit it like in the good old days, whenever you wish to add and edit selected blocks of texts with the old WordPress editor.
+Thus, the Gutenberg block editor provides both options, letting you choose the best way to write and edit your content.